-R is an independent, open source statistical computing environment, incorporating implementations of an older commercial program called "S" by an international team of statisticians.
-Most other statistics packages are mostly orientated towards applying standard methods of data analysis, which is great, but it is difficult to apply non-standard methods or to add to the capabilities of existing methods.
-Further, they often don't have ideal graphics abilities and cannot be easily modified by the user for different types of data sets or analyses.
-And, of course, they are often expensive and/or require licensing agreements.
-One of the great strengths of R (other than that it is free) is the relative ease with which new capabilities can be added (the R language is really easy to use).
-R really integrates statistics, quality graphics, and a programming language, which allows the user to easily create new functions or combine existing functions or data.
-BUT in order to use R we need to learn the R language -- hence these simple tutorials.
+R is an independent, open source statistical computing environment, incorporating implementations of a older commercial program called "S" by an international team of statisticians.
+Most other statistics packages are principally orientated towards applying standard methods of data analysis, which is great, but it is difficult to apply non-standard methods or to add to the capabilities of existing methods.
+This is primarily due to their limited programming capabilities.
+In addition they are pretty expensive and require new licensing agreements etc. One of the great strengths of R (other than that it is free) is the relative ease with which new capabilities can be added (the R language is really easy to use).
+Thus the user can easily create new functions or combine existing functions or data BUT in order to use R we need to learn the R language hence the simple tutorials.